-Saturday Sunny.
-Light winds becoming NE 20 to 30 km/h in the morning then becoming light in the early afternoon.
+Thursday Mostly sunny.
+Light winds becoming E/SE 15 to 20 km/h during the morning then becoming light during the afternoon.

 Northwest Weather Forecasts

 ||19||35||30%||< 1mm||Nil||E 11||38||NE 7||27|